dogweather/schema-dot-org/README.md

 # => NoMethodError: undefined method `author'
 ```

+In my experience, I never get errors from the lib.
+I code it once, and then move on to other things.

-This type safety comes from the [ValidatedObject gem](https://github.com/dogweather/validated_object).
+> This automatic validation comes from my [ValidatedObject gem](https://github.com/dogweather/validated_object).

 ## Supported Schema.org Types